thisisadityapatel/dot-com/_data/blog/log_parsing_infrastructure.md

     producer.flush()
 ```

 The code above sends events to a random partition in the Kafka topic.
 In the current setup where Spark workers can consume from any partition, random partitioning works fine and provides good load balancing.
-However, as the system scales, teams may want to assign specific workers to specific partitions for any goated reason.
+However, as the system scales, teams may want to assign specific workers to specific partitions for any scalability issue/reason.
 In such cases, using the deployment key as a partition key ensures that related events consistently route to the same partition and eventually worker.

 <br>